Poverty and Health Care Costs for Disabled Individuals 2022

 Pinpoint Shadow People with Disabilities: Poverty and Health Care Costs in Tucson, Arizona MSA

-In the first and second articles of the disability series, we explored how disability status in the US, Arizona, and Tucson MSA populations relate to educational access and attainment, employment opportunities, and earnings.
-This third and last article provides a closer examination of how the multifaceted nature of poverty, access to the healthcare system, and infrastructure are interrelated, and how their intimate connection to education, employment, and earnings combine to affect the disabled community.
+In the first and second articles of the disability series, we explored how disability status in the US, Arizona, and the Tucson Metropolitan Statistical Area (MSA) relates to educational access and attainment, employment opportunities, and earnings.
+This third and last article explores how the multifaceted nature of poverty and access to the healthcare system are interrelated and how their intimate connection to education, employment, and earnings combine to affect the disabled community.

 Poverty

-Disability can be both a cause and a consequence of socio-economic instability.
-Often, it leads to job loss, reduced earnings, substantial disability-related costs, and barriers to education and training.
-As highlighted in the Economic Justice is Disability Justice report by the Century Foundation, disability can also be a consequence of economic insecurity because poverty and economic instability impede access to health care and increase the likelihood of living and/or working under unhealthy conditions.
-In this way, disability and poverty are profoundly interconnected.
+Disability can often lead to socio-economic instability through job loss, reduced earnings, substantial disability-related costs, and barriers to education and training.
+As highlighted in the Economic Justice Is Disability Justice report by the Century Foundation, disability can also be a consequence of economic insecurity because poverty and economic instability impede access to health care and increase the likelihood of living and/or working under unhealthy conditions.

 According to a report by the National Disability Institute, disability and poverty reinforce each other, contributing to increased vulnerability and exclusion.
-One purpose of tracking these data is to provide visibility to people with disabilities who are living in poverty and enable making the decisions that will mitigate and ultimately eradicate this situation.
-As the United Nations in the 2030 Agenda for Sustainable Development", disability cannot be a reason or criteria for lack of access to development programming and the realization of human rights.
+Tracking these data can provide policymakers information on people with disabilities who are living in poverty, allowing for decisions that will mitigate and ultimately alleviate this situation.

-Individuals with disabilities 65 years and over experienced lower poverty rates in Arizona (12.7%) and Tucson (12.0%), compared to the U.S. (13.8%).
-In Tucson, the poverty rates for the working-age population (18-64 years) were 2.3 percentage points higher than the state (22.9%).
+Individuals age 65 years and over with disabilities experienced lower poverty rates in Arizona (12.7%) and Tucson (12.0%), compared to the U.S. (13.8%).
+In Tucson, the poverty rate for the working-age population (18-64 years) was 2.3 percentage points higher than the state (22.9%).
 In 2022, people with disabilities in Arizona experienced lower poverty rates across all age groups compared to their counterparts in the United States (Figure 2).

-Figure 2: Poverty Rate Among People With Disabilities by Age Group in the U.S., Arizona, and Tucson (2022)
+Figure 2: Poverty Rate Among People With Disabilities by Age Group (2022)

 Healthcare

-Figure 3: Percentage of Disabled Population with Health Insurance by Age in the U.S, Arizona, and Tucson (2022)
+Figure 4: Percentage of the Disabled Population With Health Insurance by Age (2022)

 Disability Healthcare Costs